 Mandalas are made to be religious tools for visualization.
-Practitioners practice constructing each mandala palace in their mind, and visualize themselves moving from outside to the center, joining the deity in their place of power.
+Practitioners picture constructing each mandala palace in their mind, and visualize themselves moving from outside to the center, joining the deity in their place of power

-Lesson Flow (40 minutes)
+LESSON FLOW (40 MINUTES)

-- Use map of Himalayan Asia (p.
-5) to identify the countries and geography that make up this region. - Briefly introduce Buddhism, if appropriate. - Invite students to quietly examine the image of the mandalas (p.
+- Use map of Himalayan regions (p.
+5) to identify the countries and geography that make up this area. - Briefly introduce Buddhism, if appropriate. - Invite students to quietly examine the image of the mandalas (p.
 6) before engaging in a group discussion of the following questions: - 1.
 What details do you see in this painting that make you curious? - 2.
 Gather a list of words that you could use to describe this mandala. - 3.
 What shapes do you find?
-What are the predominate colors?
+What are the predominant colors?